prebitha/IronHack-Projects/3. Music Recommender using Spotipy/README.md

 - [X] Machine learning model is K-means.

-    - 1.From this i will take the clusters and use it to recommend the music.
+    - 1. From this i will take the clusters and use it to recommend the music.
     - 2. The dataset i used had about 130663 song.
     - 3. scaling the dataset as well
     - 4. Unsupervised training it to give me the clusters